Guius/digital-wardrobe/README.md

 - Items remain in the JSON storage file but are excluded from regular queries

 This approach balances the need for data safety with the simplicity required for a take-home test timeframe.

+### 2. **No User Authorization or Permission Checks**

+I have not implemented any checks on who can access or modify clothing items.
+Since the task does not include a user management system, there are no checks about whether a user is allowed to perform specific actions.

+**What this means:**

+- Any client can view, create, update, or delete any clothing item
+- No restrictions on field modifications (e.g., anyone can change the `user_id` of a clothing item)
+- No user-scoped filtering (users can see all items, not just their own)

+**Core restrictions that remain:**

+- The `id` field cannot be updated via PATCH requests (enforced at the application level, as changing IDs would break referential integrity)
+- Standard validation rules apply (required fields, data types, enum values, etc.)

+**In a real-world scenario, I would implement:**

+- End-user permissions: Users can only view/modify their own items (filtered by `user_id`)
+- Admin permissions: Special roles can modify any item or restricted fields
+- Field-level access control: Regular users cannot change ownership (`user_id`), admins can
+- See "Improvements I Would Implement Given More Time" section for authentication/authorization details

+### 3. **Strict Separation of Concerns**

+I implemented a clear layered architecture to maintain clean separation between presentation, business, and data access logic.

+**Controller Layer (Presentation):**

+- Serves exclusively as the interface between HTTP clients and the application
+- Responsibilities:
+  - Input validation (DTOs with class-validator decorators)
+  - Calling appropriate service methods
+  - Mapping entities to DTOs before returning responses
+  - Handling HTTP-specific concerns (status codes, exceptions)
+- Does NOT contain business logic or database logic
+- Ensures no internal entity data escapes to clients (all responses are DTOs)

+**Service Layer (Business Logic):**

+- Contains business rules and orchestration logic
+- Accepts parameters (not DTOs) and returns entities or primitives
+- Returns `null` or `boolean` values to indicate failure, letting the controller decide how to handle HTTP responses
+- In this application, the service layer is thin due to simple requirements and can therefore look empty or pointless.
+This structure however allows business logic to be easily added as requirements grow (e.g., validation rules, complex workflows)

+**Repository Layer (Data Access):**

+- Handles all database-related application logic
+- Responsibilities:
+  - ID generation (UUIDs/timestamps)
+  - Filtering soft-deleted items from queries
+  - Entity instantiation and persistence
+  - Data transformation between storage format and entities
+- Provides clean methods: `createEntity()` (instantiation) and `save()` (persistence)
+- Encapsulates storage implementation details (currently JSON file)

+**Benefits of this approach:**

+- Easy to test each layer in isolation
+- Business logic can evolve without changing HTTP or database layers
+- Database can be swapped (JSON → PostgreSQL) without affecting services/controllers
+- Clear responsibilities make the codebase easier to navigate and maintain

 ## Improvements I Would Implement Given More Time